 The AC power source required by the charger will vary depending on the charger installed in the vehicle.
 Refer to the specifications printed on the charger for details.

-Use of extension cords is not recommended.
-If you find it necessary to use an extension cord, make sure the extension cord power rating exceeds the power requirements of the charger.
+you find it necessary to use an extension cord, make sure the extension cord power rating exceeds the power requirements of the charger.